Pipeline values and parameters

 The remaining configuration is processed, element parameters are resolved, type-checked, and substituted.

-The scope of pipeline parameters
+The scope of parameters in configuration

 Pipeline parameters can only be resolved in the .circleci/config.yml